Are you eligible?

-Take a look at the eligibility rules to find out …
+Take a look at the ELC eligibility rules below to find out …

 In brief …